 The spectacular Caesalpinia pulcherrima [ses-al-PIN-ee-uh pul-KAIR-ih-muh] produces bright orange flowers looking like butterflies lingering over the plant.
 It’s an unusual yet marvelous sight.

-Native to Central and South America, the fern-like foliage is a major contrast to the colorful flowers.
+Native to Central and South America and likely the West Indies, the fern-like foliage is a major contrast to the colorful flowers.

 It’s part of the Fabaceae family of flowering plants, which is also known as the pea or legume family.